sahilsaxena21/Recommendation-System---MovieLens-Dataset/README.md

 # Recommendation-System

-This project was part of a course project to build a recommendation system using the MovieLens 100K dataset.
+This project was part of a course assingment to build a recommendation system using the MovieLens 100K dataset.

 The objectives of the project was to: